-If you believe that you may have COVID-19 while enrolled in the study then you must immediately inform the study team on 07980734279.
+If you believe that you may have COVID-19 while enrolled in the study then you must immediately inform the study team on 0191 282 9267.
 Do not attend the clinical trial site unless you have been informed to by the study team.
 If you are at all unsure please contact the study team.

-When calling to inform the study team that you may have COVID-19 we will either ask you to arrange for a COVID-19 test locally or attend a visit at the study site.
-At the visit we will use a nose and/or throat swab to collect a sample and check if you have the virus or not.
+When calling to inform the study team that you may have COVID-19 we will ask you to arrange for a COVID-19 test locally.
+If you have a swab result that is positive for COVID-19 we will ask you to attend a visit within 7 days of the symptoms starting (cough, fever, loss of taste and smell and shortness of breath).
+At the visit we will use a nose and/or throat swab to collect a sample.
 We will also be taking a blood sample at this stage for d immunology monitoring.
-Around a week following a positive swab result, you will receive a telephone or video call to review your health.
+Around a week later, you will receive a telephone or video call to review your health.
 You may be asked to attend for a visit if the study team feel an in person review is necessary.